stevenc-stb/spdx-3-model/model/Core/Datatypes/LanguageTag.md

 ## Summary

-A string constrained to the IETF BCP 47 language tag format.
+A string constrained to the IETF BCP 47 language tag format, which is used to identify human languages.

 ## Description

-The string must be in the format as describes in the Section 2 of [IETF RFC 5646](https://datatracker.ietf.org/doc/rfc5646/) (part of BCP 47).
+The language tag must be in the format as describes in the Section 2 of [IETF RFC 5646](https://datatracker.ietf.org/doc/rfc5646/) (part of BCP 47).

+Each language tag is composed of one or more "subtags" separated by hyphens (-).
+Each subtag is composed of basic Latin letters or digits only.

 It provides a standardized way of indicating the language of the content or performance or used in an action.